John Archibald Fairlie

-John Archibald Fairlie (October 30, 1872 – January 26, 1947) was a Scottish-born political scientist who spent his professional career in the United States.
+John Archibald Fairlie (October 30, 1872 – January 26, 1947) was an American political scientist.

 Biography

 Fairlie was born in Glasgow, Scotland in October 1872.
 He moved with his family to Jacksonville, Florida in 1881 at age eight.
 He graduated from Jacksonville High School in 1887.
 He attended Harvard University, receiving a Bachelor of Arts degree in 1895 and a Master of Arts degree in 1896.
 He enrolled at the Columbia University School of Political Science in 1897, earning a Doctor of Philosophy degree in 1898.

 After spending a year as the secretary to the Roosevelt-Greene Committee on Canals of New York State, Fairlie became a lecturer on municipal administration at Columbia.
 In 1900, he joined the faculty of the University of Michigan as an assistant professor of administrative law.
 In 1901, he published the book Municipal Administration.